cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * C. File Downloader.

 ## Tries
+On community chain:
-* ChainIDContractAMTroot is the root for AMT trie for store chain contracts vector
+* chain contract: ChainIDContractAMTroot is the root for AMT trie for store chain contracts vector
+* chain contract result: ChainIDContractResultStateRoot is the root for **HAMT** tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.
-* FileNounceAMTroot is the root for AMT trie for chopping and store the file.
+* file: FileNounceAMTroot is the root for AMT trie for chopping and store the file.

+On TAU chain:
-* RelayAMTroot is the root for AMT trie for relay, relay is not chain specific
+* relay: RelayAMTroot is the root for AMT trie for relay, relay is not chain specific
-* ChainIDContractResultStateRoot is the root for **HAMT** tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.

 ## Trie elements linking
 * state -> Contract AMT root